pnwairfire/bluesky-aws/docs/configuration.md

  - '{fire_id}' - replaced with the id of the run's fire
  - '{utc_today}' - replaced with current UTC date, formatted '%Y%m%d'
  - '{utc_now}' - replaced with current UTC timestamp, formatted '%Y%m%dT%H%M%S'
+ - '{bluesky_today}' - replaced with bluesky's 'today' (defaulting to current UTC date, if 'today' isn't specified), formatted '%Y%m%d'

 e.g. 'bluesky-aws-run-{fire_id}-{uuid}-{utc_today}' would translate
-to something like 'bluesky-aws-run-fire123-dk38fj3d-20191210'
+to something like 'bluesky-aws-run-fire123-dk38fj3d-20191210' Note that standard strftime wildcards are also supported (e.g. '%Y-%m-%d'), and are filled in with the current UTC timestamp

 ---